| Tested: ALCiS Daily Relief Creamfrom www.triathletemag.com

 proven product," said ALCiS CEO Brian Berchtold.
 "We've just combined

 it with this new technology to make it more effective."
+So, from a medical side it

 sounds great.
 But, as triathletes, it's our job to be skeptical about